-Many families who are on their way to becoming more green are beginning to use water filters to avoid drinking directly from the tap, but is it necessary?
-Is your tap water safe to drink?
-Keep reading to find out and to learn more about the different types of water and which way is best to consume it.
+Many families that want to become more green are beginning to use water filters to avoid drinking directly from the tap, but is it necessary?

 Different types of water